OpenCL/OpenCLCXXPortingGuidelines/README.md

 # [OpenCL C to OpenCL C++ Porting Guidelines](./OpenCLCToOpenCLCppPortingGuidelines.md)

-Some introduction.....
+TODO: some introduction

+## Getting started

+TODO

 ## Contributions and LICENSE

 Comments and suggestions for improvements are most welcome.
-More details are found at [CONTRIBUTING](./CONTRIBUTING.md) and [LICENSE](./LICENSE) .
+More details are found at [CONTRIBUTING](./CONTRIBUTING.md) and [LICENSE](./LICENSE).